jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/Party/Gralstak.md

 ## Recent Developments

 - [[Notes/Session 6|Session 6]]: Interrogated [[Marius Ligroves]], participated in the confrontation and battle with [[Foxtrot Fowler]], and contributed to the party's aggressive investigative tactics.
+- [[Notes/Session 8|Session 8]]: Provided comic relief, bonded with Lyra, and helped restrain the survivor during the investigation.

 ## Investigation Notes